AndreasMadsen/modulebox/README.md

 `box.dispatch` is a `ReadStream` constructor there creates a `bundle` of module source and `require.resolve` results.
 The `bundle` can be piped to any `WriteStream`.
-However if piped to a HTTPS stream it it will add HTTP headers, according to the `req` stream there must also be piped intro the `bundle`.
+However if piped to a HTTP stream it it will add HTTP headers, according to the `req` stream there must also be piped intro the `bundle`.

 The `parameters` object takes the following properties: